Strumenta/SmartReader/docfx_project/articles/tutorial.md

 ## Summary

-As you can see basic usage of SmartReader is very simple.
+As you can see, basic usage of SmartReader is very simple.
 However, there are a few advanced options and setting you may be interested in, that you can discover reading the rest of the documentation.